kentcdodds/glamorous-website/CONTRIBUTING.md

 Follow the prompt.
 If you've already added yourself to the list and are making a new type of contribution, you can run it again and select the added contribution type.

-## Committing and Pushing changes

-This project uses [`semantic-release`][semantic-release] to do automatic releases and generate a changelog based on the commit history.
-So we follow [a convention][convention] for commit messages.
-Please follow this convention for your commit messages.

-You can use `commitizen` to help you to follow [the convention][convention]

-Once you are ready to commit the changes, please use the below commands

-1. `git add <files to be comitted>`
-2. `$ npm start commit`

-... and follow the instruction of the interactive prompt.

 ### opt into git hooks

 There are git hooks set up with this project that are automatically installed when you install dependencies.
 They're